 The silence, the food and the hot tub draw Rod and Judie Crane to Glenlaurel several times a year, especially during January for their anniversary.
 The health care professionals take advantage of last-minute midweek specials to unplug.
 “You know that Robert Frost poem, ‘Stopping by Woods on a Snowy Evening’?”
 Judie says.
 “That becomes a reality.
 If there was peace on earth, this would be it.”

 After a couple of hours in the cold, a fire and dinner sound perfect.
-Innkeeper Michael Daniels, dressed in a kilt, welcomes guests to their candle-lit tables by reciting verses by Scottish poet Robert Burns.
-The prix fixe meals ($49 or $59) showcase seasonal ingredients; winter dishes include roasted acorn squash soup with pears and seared duck breast with plum sauce.
+The prix fixe meals—sometimes introduced by a bagpiper in kilt dress—showcase seasonal ingredients; winter dishes include roasted acorn squash soup with pears and seared duck breast with plum sauce.
 Many guests make reservations for dinner here; others venture 28 miles east to Nelsonville’s town square, where culinary arts students from Hocking College give comfort foods upscale twists at Rhapsody.

 Either way, after dinner, couples head back to their cottages and pop open their hot tubs, sinking into thousands of bubbles while steam rises silently toward countless twinkling stars.
 Tomorrow, there’ll be time for another hike in the gorge, but tonight, there’s no reason to hurry.

 Glenlaurel Inn and Spa.
-Excellent candlelight dinners, elegant rooms and secluded trails create a quiet retreat near Logan where couples can unwind.
-From $189.
-See Midwest Living's review.
-(800) 809-7378; glenlaurel.com
+Excellent candlelight dinners, elegant rooms and secluded trails create a quiet retreat near Logan where couples can unwind. glenlaurel.com